Empty2k12/WebGL2SDFText/README.md

 ### Installation

-WebGL 2 Signed Distance Font Renderer with Vertex Displacement Shader requires [glMatrix-v0.9.5.js](https://searchcode.com/codesearch/raw/13125284/) to run.
+WebGL 2 Signed Distance Font Renderer requires `npm` to run.

-Create a file called `glMatrix.js` and paste the source code.
+Clone this repository, run `npm install` and `npm start dev` in the created folder to get the development server under http://localhost:8080/ running.

-Run using a web server as cross domain requests don't work with `file://` prefixes.
+To build for production release, run `npm run build`.
+Simply serve the `public/` folder.

 ### Development